Terraform Registry

 workflow_dispatch:

-# Releases need permissions to read and write the repository contents.
+# Releases need permission to read and write the repository contents.

 # GitHub considers creating releases and uploading assets as writing content.